Noahscratch493/Automate/README.md

 ## 🤝 Contributing

-Fork the repo, make your changes, but don't submit a pull request.
+Fork the repo, make your changes, but don't submit a pull request or merge.
 New addons, tools, or fixes are always welcome.

 ---